kubo/ruby-flite/README.md

 # create a voice. 'slt' is a voice name.
 voice = Flite::Voice.new("slt")

-# output to the speeker.
+# output to the PC speaker.
 voice.speech("Hello World!")

 # save as a WAVE file